PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 6.67s`.
 Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed unary/Reshape InstanceNormalization checkpoint reuses the same core matcher for the exact `Squeeze -> unary -> Reshape -> post-Transpose` tail.
+The tail Squeeze and unary metadata move from CHW to HWC, the second Reshape moves from NCHW to NHWC, its typed shape constant and `newShape` are rewritten together, and that Reshape receives the former post-Transpose output name.
+Shared shape constants receive deterministic clones.
+All thirteen legacy unary operators remain accepted; CAST alone may change dtype, while every other unary retains the core FLOAT16/FLOAT32 dtype.
+Quantized or unsafe tail contracts are complete no-ops and cannot fall through to the legacy mutator.
+The residual-ADD/Reshape tail is unchanged and remains the sole legacy mode.

+Focused coverage includes eight exact NumPy equivalence variants across FLOAT16/FLOAT32, public/produced sources, and shared/separate Mean axes; all thirteen unary operators; dynamic height/width/channel signatures; shared tail-shape cloning; multi-chain execution; thirteen unsafe transactional no-ops; three compatibility-fallback blockers; mixed direct/side/unary graph order under the shared 32-rewrite ceiling; and preflight/no-index behavior with `175 passed in 0.73s`.
+Static, produced-source, FLOAT16, negative-axis, commuted-affine, and CAST variants were exactly ModelIR-identical to the committed legacy helper.
+Separate equivalent Mean axes are an intentional improvement over the legacy shared-axis restriction.
+The related InstanceNormalization, Pad, Mean, architecture, core, and pass-efficiency suites passed with `577 passed in 54.16s`; twelve selected direct-builder characterizations passed with `12 passed in 0.94s`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed in 6.63s`.
+Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The focused indexed and architecture tests pass Ruff normally.
 The changed legacy characterization file passes with its pre-existing `F401` findings scoped out, and the lowerer passes with its pre-existing `F401` and `F841`